fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 ##Setting up Composer on remote server
 We also need to be able to run [Composer](http://getcomposer.org) on the server so let's set that up.

-SSH to the server, go to the directory that you want to deploy to (that you set up under "Setting up site folder on remote server") and try running `composer`.
+SSH to the server, go to the folder that you want to deploy to (that you set up under "Setting up site folder on remote server") and try running `composer`.

 If the command works, you should be able to skip to the next section.
 If the command does not work, you need to add Composer.
 This is how we have done it at Oderland:

-1. You need to put Composer somewhere on the server, a good idea is to put it in a directory named "bin" in the home directory.
-So run `mkdir -p ~/bin` which will create a directory named bin if it does not already exist.
+1. You need to put Composer somewhere on the server, a good idea is to put it in a folder named "bin" in the home folder.
+So run `mkdir -p ~/bin` which will create a folder named bin if it does not already exist.
-2. Navigate to the bin directory and run `php -r "readfile('https://getcomposer.org/installer');" | php` as described in the getting started guide on http://getcomposer.org.
+2. Navigate to the bin folder and run `php -r "readfile('https://getcomposer.org/installer');" | php` as described in the getting started guide on http://getcomposer.org.
 4. You should now be able to run `php composer.phar about` and get a short info text about Composer in return.

 I have tried adding composer as a global command using different versions of `mv composer.phar /usr/local/bin/composer` and adding it to PATH but can not get that to work when running Capistrano locally.
 So unless we can come up with a better solution we have to make sure to execute step 8 under "Setting up deploys to your local machine".